Vittoriax1/LearnShell/README.md

 ### Fourth lesson - TODO
 A TODO comment marks a future task that needs to be completed.
 "#TODO: Add error handling here"

+### Fifth lesson - pwd
+The command "pwd" will print the current directory that you are in (if it is not part of the prompt).
+To use it, type "pwd".

+### Sixth lesson - list files
+The command "ls" will show you  on the screen a list of files and any nested directories.
+To use it, type "ls".
+To add options, which will provide additional information, you can use the following: ls - a general list of the contents of the directory ls -l - shows a detailed list of the contents of a directory, with information such as file size, permissions and dates ls -a - shows all files, even those that are hidden ls -al - shows all files will all of the information.